Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Additional Monte Carlo results

 \subsection{Varying Degree of Exposure Interactions}

-It is also of interest to investigate the performance of estimators under settings where the exposure model is sparse.
-To mimick the degree of genetic interactions, in addition to the main effects we randomly select $\gamma=30$\% or 60\% of both the lower and higher order interactions (of order $\geq ||\beta||_0+1$) to have nonzero coefficients in $\alpha$.
-However, this sampling scheme may render the plurality rule invalid even when $\beta=(0,0,0.1,0.2,0.3)^T$, due to potential asymmetric interactions in the exposure model.
-Therefore, Table \ref{tab:int} summarizes the estimation results with $C=0.6$ corresponding to the two cases $\beta=(0,0,0,0.2,0.2)^T$ and $\beta=(0,0,0.2,0.2,0.2)^T$ only, the latter of which represents violation of both the 50\% and plurality rules.
-As expected the proposed MR$^2$ has smaller absolute bias and lower variance as the degree of interactions in the exposure model increases, with empirical coverage close to the nominal level throughout.
-The estimation results when $C=1$ are reported in the Supplementary Materials, and yield qualitatively similar conclusions.
+It is of interest to investigate the performance of estimators under settings where the exposure model is sparse.
+In addition to the main effects, we randomly select $\Delta=30$\% or 60\% of both the lower and higher order interactions of order $\geq ||\pi||_0+1$ to have nonzero coefficients in $\tau$.
+However, this sampling scheme may render the plurality rule invalid even when $\pi=(0,0,0.1,0.2,0.3)^{\T}$, due to potential asymmetric interactions in the exposure model.
+Therefore, we perform Monte Carlo simulations corresponding to the two cases $\pi=(0,0,0,0.2,0.2)^{\T}$ and $\pi=(0,0,0.2,0.2,0.2)^{\T}$ only, the latter of which represents violation of both the majority and plurality rules.
+The estimation results are reported in Tables \ref{tab:int} and \ref{tab:int2}.
+As expected the proposed g-estimator has smaller absolute bias and lower variance as the degree of interactions in the exposure model increases, with empirical coverage close to the nominal level throughout.